The 15 Best B2B Customer Support Software in 2025: Free & Paid Options

 Based on our evaluation of B2B-specific features, modern communication channel support, and real-world performance with business customers, here are the top platforms for B2B support in 2025.

-1. Plain – Best overall B2B customer support software
+1. Plain – Best overall B2B customer support platform

-Plain stands out as the best overall B2B customer support platform because of its lightning-fast performance, native business messaging support, and developer-first approach that modern B2B companies demand.
+Plain stands out as the best overall B2B customer support platform — and the top choice for startups and developer-friendly teams that need speed.
+Lightning-fast performance, native business messaging, and an API-first architecture that modern B2B companies demand.

 Trusted by leading technical companies